zeromonio/zeromon/README.md

 #### Pricing

 The cost for usage of this AMI is $0.05 USD per hour (or basically, $36.00 USD per month) for all instance types in all regions.
+Unfortunately, the AMI is not currently available within the Amazon GovCloud region at this time.

 We also offer a 7-day 100% money-back guarantee.
-Unfortunately, the AMI is not currently within the Amazon GovCloud though.

 #### Support